ChinaNode/DailyNode/README.md

 Daily Node
 ======

 Daily Node is a aggregator of Node.js news, blog, video, podcast and others.
-Is powered by Koajs add feedParser.

 ## RoadMap